Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: System model and Problem formulation

-Since the $D_t$'s transmitted signal is not superimposed in the BS transmitted signal and is unexpected introduced signal. $s_D$ is simply regarded as interference for downlink users.
-Hence, the data rate of $U_t$ to decode $k$ weaker users' signal can be written as
+Due to the double-fading effect and the fact that $D_t$'s transmitted signal is introduced unexpectedly, directly decoding the BS signal by treating $s_D$ as interference is an appropriate decoding strategy for downlink users.
+Hence, the data rate of $U_t$ to decode $U_k$s' signal can be written as

 where $h_{dt}$ denotes the channel gain between $D_t$ and the $U_t$.
 After removing those weaker users' signal, the downlink data rate of the $U_t$ to decode its own signal is